Ghalib (film): Release and reception

-Ghalib (film) released on 24 November 1961 in cinemas of Karachi and Lahore.
+Ghalib released on 24 November 1961 in cinemas of Karachi and Lahore.
 The film was an average grosser at the box office.
 Film received mixed response from critics with Dawn praised its production and compared it with Indian film based on Ghalib stating, "…[T]he film Ghalib has aroused such varied opinion.
 The film, to say the least, is truly enchanting, and as perfect a production as the Indian Mirza Ghalib for which the hero won the Indian President’s Award."